InnovateForVegas/.github/profile/README.md

 * [Innovate for Vegas Foundation Discord Server](https://discord.com/invite/gh5FAahd9P)

-## Renaming our Foundation

-As you will read below, we have received our 501(c)(3) determination from the IRS, after which we decided to rename this foundation to better-align with inclusivity of volunteers from our greater community while also fitting in more closely with the nature of Las Vegas and surrounding areas, focused on *innovation* and entrepreneurialism.

-Our legal name change in Nevada was effective on 8 September 2023.
-The name change with the IRS per our 990 filing will occur after that, and our EIN name change in a similar time frame, so that our financial institutions and other resources attached to our formal entity name can be updated.
-Please be patient through this process if you are sponsoring or donating or generally interacting with our organization wherever *Code for Vegas Foundation* appears as our entity name until all updates have completed.

 ## About the Innovate for Vegas Foundation

-The original Code for Vegas *brigade* (before there were brigades) as it was took a very long break beginning in February 2016, but had as of 16 June 2022 re-formed as a completely independent Nevada Nonprofit entity under the name *Code for Vegas Foundation*, which is not inclusive and causes confusion for those who do not refer to what they are interested in as *code*.
-To be more inclusive, we have renamed ourselves as described above, though you can call us *Innovate for Vegas* if you like (unless you are writing us a check or otherwise donating to our cause, then please use the full name once the name change is complete on our accounts).
-Speaking of checks, we received our 501(c)(3) public charity determination letter on 12 October 2022.
+The original Code for Vegas *brigade* (before there were brigades) as it was took a very long break beginning in February 2016, but had as of 16 June 2022 re-formed as a completely independent Nevada Nonprofit.
+Today we are a Nevada Nonprofit 501(c)(3) Public Charity in good standing, our official **Purpose Statement**:

+*To enable and encourage Ideation, Innovation, and Implementation to make our communities better.*

+For more information about our organization, the status of our renaming, and relevant State and Federal database search locations if you are curious, please visit [here](legal.md)

 ### Governance

-Our organization is extremely thin and all volunteer.
+Our organization is extremely thin and **all volunteer**.
 That is, none of the people listed here, and possibly not listed here, who make our organization go, are doing so without compensation, completely on a volunteer basis.

 * Managing Director: [Dan Hugo](https://github.com/DanHugoDanHugo)
 * Director : [Shawn Looker](https://github.com/slooker)